 5. utm_content (Optional)

-What it tracks: The specific piece of content or creative that was clicked — useful for A/B testing variations.
+What it tracks: The specific piece of content or creative that was clicked — useful for A/B testing.

 How to Build a UTM-Tagged URL